bigmoves/ember-orchestrate/README.md

 An Ember Data adapter for the [Orchestrate.io](https://orchestrate.io) API.

+**Note: This is still a WIP.
+If you have any issues or questions, please add them [here](https://github.com/chadtmiller/ember-orchestrate/issues).**

 ## Getting Started with Orchestrate

 Using this addon requires an Orchestrate.io account.
 You can